We compare quotes from all the leading insurers

 Excess

-Excess, also known as a co-payment, is a predetermined amount that employees contribute towards eligible treatment costs under a group health insurance policy.
+An excess is a predetermined amount that employees contribute towards eligible treatment costs under a group health insurance policy.
 In return, the company receives a premium discount.
 Excess amounts typically range from £50 to £2,000, with £100 per person per policy year being common.
 It's important to note that employees may need to pay the excess multiple times for the same condition if treatment extends across policy years.
 Understanding excesses is crucial for employees to anticipate their healthcare expenses and benefits accurately.

 Psychiatric cover